MilesCranmer/PySR/README.md

 </div>

-PySR is built on an extremely optimized pure-Julia backend, and uses regularized evolution, simulated annealing, and gradient-free optimization to search for equations that fit your data.
+PySR uses evolutionary algorithms to search for symbolic expressions which optimize a particular objective.

 <div align="center">